 The department offers several opportunities for undergraduates to conduct research in collaboration with our faculty or to design your own research projects.
-Assisting faculty with research will help you understand better how research on media content, processes and effects is designed and conducted, and will provide you with research skills that will benefit you in your courses, and that may be invaluable in your future careers.
-You will also learn how to interact and communicate with faculty and other researchers, gain new mentors and friends, and learn to work effectively in a team.
+Assisting faculty with research helps you understand better how research on media content, processes and effects is designed and conducted, and provides you with research skills that benefit you in your courses, and that may be invaluable in your future careers.
+You also learn how to interact and communicate with faculty and other researchers, gain new mentors and friends, and learn to work effectively in a team.